 Keep in mind, when you enable this feature, you must also define your conversion event and track it (which may involve installing tracking code).
 Click here to learn more about how to do that.

-There are two places on the Analytics page where you can see data about your webinar’s completion: under Webinar completion & conversion funnel, and Attendance & completion
+There are two places on the Analytics page of the webinar dashboard where you can see data about your webinar’s completion, under Webinar completion & conversion funnel, and Attendance & completion.

-NOTE: You can also check individual attendee’s completion status in the registrant record.
+NOTE: You can also check an individual attendee’s webinar completion status in their registrant record.

 Once you have defined the completion requirements for your webinar, the total number of completions and completion rate will be tracked in this section.
 As seen above, the third section of the funnel is based on how many attendees have met all the completion requirements you have set for your webinar, and it calculates the percentage completed out of all attendees, which is your completion rate.